-Although I’m happy to discuss my writing, I have to say that doing so makes me feel somewhat fidgety.
-Writing is a solitary business and, by their very nature, most writers are introverted souls.
-They are extremely protective of what they do.
-Authors are people who voluntarily lock themselves away for hours/days/weeks/months at a time.
+Writing is a solitary business.
+By their very nature, most writers are introverted souls – and they are extremely protective of what they do.
+Writers, remember, are people who voluntarily lock themselves away for hours/days/weeks/months at a time.
 And they love to do so.
-During this period of self-imposed incarceration an author’s all consuming passion is his manuscript.
-The ever needy manuscript: demanding continual attention, it must be constantly loved and nurtured and cared for.
-The events of real life, time away from the manuscript is something that must be tolerated but it is not enjoyed.
+During this period of self-imposed incarceration writers care about one thing only: their manuscript.
+The ever needy manuscript.
+It demands continual attention, it must be constantly loved and nurtured and cared for.
+The events of real life – time spent away from the manuscript – is something tolerated… but it is not enjoyed.

-The first thing to remember is that you cannot hope to be any sort of worthwhile writer if you don’t read.
+The first thing to keep in mind – and it may sound glaringly obvious to say this – but you cannot hope to be any sort of worthwhile writer if you don’t read.
 You must read.
 Lots.
 You must read to study differing styles, to learn from the greats.
 Look at how the best writers in the world have structured their work.
 Look at the length of their sentences; look at the words they use.
 Moreover, look at the ideas and thoughts they convey to the reader without the use of words.
 A good writer can merely hint at certain ideas, they don’t actually need to voice them.
-As Orwell said: never underestimate the intelligence of the reader.
+As Orwell said: “Never underestimate the intelligence of the reader.”
 This is essential.
-The reader is the writer’s friend, treat him with respect.
-Show the reader the route you’re taking, he’ll understand where you’re leading him; will happily travel the road with you.
+Readers are the writer’s friends – treat them with due respect.
+Show your readers the route you’re taking, they’ll understand where you’re leading them, and they’ll happily travel the road with you.

 Second: Observation.
 A little earlier I mentioned that I’m always trying to be more observant.
 Having an eye for detail proves useful during my TV work.
 It helps me to notice the race-to-race changes made to the build specification of the race cars, for example.
 In terms of writing, however, I believe good observation is paramount: The writer at the dinner party is easy to spot: he is the grumpy-looking guest not saying anything but is, secretly, having a thoroughly good time.
 A writer will sit and watch, taking everything in: the smells from the kitchen, the oak burning in the grate; the creaks and sounds of the house itself; pondering the relationships between the others in the party, their body language, the sparkle of the eyes.

 Observation is key because it is the job of the writer to explain the detail of the thing, no matter what that thing might be.
 In terms of relatively recent fiction, one of the most outstanding exponents of descriptive writing has to be J.K.
 Rowling.
-The attention to detail included in her descriptions of Hogwarts, for example, is wonderfully impressive: Every staircase, every corridor, every hidden door, every painting, every tapestry and suit of armour we are shown is aged and coloured with its own unique patina, given its own precise place in her imaginary world.
-Some contemporary members of the intelligentsia, leading lights of modern literature, openly scoff at her work, dismissing it out of hand.
-Kids’ stories.
-Though they would never admit to it, I strongly suspect that this is due to their throbbing egos having turned a vivid emerald green owing to her colossal success as an author and her whopping financial worth as a result.
-As the philosopher Hulka said: “Lighten-up, Francis.”
+The attention to detail included in her descriptions of Hogwarts, for example, is wonderfully impressive.
+Every staircase, every corridor, every hidden door, every painting, every tapestry and suit of armour we are shown is aged and coloured with its own unique patina – everything is given its own precise place in her imaginary world.

 What I’m alluding to here is editing, of course.
 For me, editing is a near permanent state of affairs.
 I will write a paragraph, walk away from the keyboard, have a coffee, return and change what I’ve written.
 What I had originally penned might not have been thoroughly dreadful but it was merely the first coat of paint.
 That same paragraph might be rewritten many more times, too.
 As an example, I can tell you that this paragraph, the one you’re reading right now, has taken me forty-three minutes to write and, in that time, I have deleted and rewritten about seventy-five percent of it.
 But that’s perfectly okay.
 It’s all part of the process.
 A writer editing his work is no different to an artist working on a canvas, brushstroke upon brushstroke until slowly the picture begins to take shape and form.

 Next, the writer must always share his thoughts with the reader.
 Share.
 Never preach.
-If memory serves, I believe this is something else I learned from reading Orwell.
-The reader is your friend.
-We wouldn’t force our views and experiences on our friends, would we?
-We want to share them.
+This is something else I learned from reading Orwell.
+Again, your readers are your friends.
+We wouldn’t force our views and experiences on our friends, rather we want to share them with our friends.
 So it is with writing.
-The writer should talk with his reader in exactly the same way that two friends talk over coffee or over a beer in a pub.
+The writer should talk with a reader in exactly the same way that two friends talk over coffee, or over a beer in a pub.
 We’re just chatting, that’s all it is: ‘Hey, this happened to me the other day and I want to share it with you…’ Just chatting.
 Friend to friend.
 No big deal.
+Breathe.
 Relax.

-Finally, an author needs to find his written voice.
-Write like you would talk: naturally.
-Again, all we’re doing is chatting; there’s no need to flood the page with “the ten dollar words,” as Hemingway once said.
-If an author wouldn’t use certain words or phrases in live conversation, then those same words or phrases have no place in his written conversation, the voice on the page.
+Finally, writers needs to find their own particular written ‘voice’.
+Many writers really struggle with this.
+Simply, they are showing off, trying too hard, trying to impress, trying to sound sophisticated.
+The key is this: Write exactly as you would talk.
+Talk naturally.
+Write naturally.
+Again, all we’re doing is chatting; there’s no need to flood the page with “ten dollar words,” as Hemingway once said.
+If an author wouldn’t use certain words or phrases in live conversation, then those same words or phrases have no place in written conversation – the voice on the page.

 For some strange reason, however, when penning their pearls of wisdom, some writers deem it necessary to put on a baffling pseudo-highbrow voice.
-It sounds dreadful, like that awful affected phone-voice pompous characters use in sit-coms.
+It sounds dreadful, like an awful, affected phone-voice used by pompous characters in a sitcom.
 It’s a voice both stilted and totally unnatural.
 It should never be used.
-Be yourself.
+Never.
+Simply, be yourself.

-In conclusion, then, other than (hopefully) being somewhat knowledgeable and enthusiastic about the subject at hand, I would suggest that, primarily, a writer need only be calm, relaxed, at ease.
+Other than being somewhat knowledgeable and enthusiastic about the subject at hand, a writer need only be calm.
 All else will follow.
-After all is said and done, all a writer is doing is talking with a friend in a comfortable environment, chatting via the pages of a book.
-What could be more pleasant than that?
+All a writer is doing is talking with a friend in a comfortable environment, chatting via the pages of a book.
+What could be more pleasant, more relaxing than that?

 Gosh, I feel like we’ve really bonded over these last few paragraphs, don’t you?
 Whose round is it?